m-ab-s/media-autobuild_suite/README.md

 - Windows 32/64-bits (tested with Win10 64-bits; 32-bits is not tested at all by anyone, avoid)
 - NTFS drive
-- 8GB+ disk space for a full 32 and 64-bit build
+- 13GB+ disk space for a full 32 and 64-bit build, 8GB+ for 64-bit
 - 4GB+ RAM

 --------